shinytang6/BookDemo/README.md

 ### Introduction

-This repo aims to record some notes in the books following.
+This repo aims to record some notes during my study.

 ## Contents